-a speaker is repeating views presented by an earlier speaker at the meeting;

-- the speaker is criticising elected members and/or staff; - the speaker is being repetitious, disrespectful or offensive; - the speaker has previously spoken on the same issue; - the matter is subject to legal proceedings; - the matter is subject to a hearing, including the hearing of submissions where the local authority or committee sits in a quasi-judicial capacity.
+- A speaker is repeating views presented by an earlier speaker at the meeting; - The speaker is criticising elected members and/or staff; - The speaker is being repetitious, disrespectful or offensive; - The speaker has previously spoken on the same issue; - The matter is subject to legal proceedings; and - The matter is subject to a hearing, including the hearing of submissions where the local authority or committee sits in a quasi-judicial capacity.

-15.3 Questions of a deputation
+16.3 Questions of a deputation

-At the conclusion of the deputation members may, with the permission of the Chairperson, ask questions of speakers.
+At the conclusion of the deputation members may, with the permission of the Chairperson, ask questions of any speakers.
 Questions are to be confined to obtaining information or clarification on matters raised by the deputation.

-15.4 Resolutions
+16.4 Resolutions

-Any debate on a matter raised in a deputation must occur at the time at which the matter is scheduled to be discussed on the meeting agenda, and once a motion has been moved and seconded.
+Any debate on a matter raised in a deputation must occur at the time at which the matter is scheduled to be discussed on the meeting agenda and once a motion has been moved and seconded.

-16. Petitions
+17. Petitions

-16.1 Form of petitions
+17.1 Form of petitions

-Petitions may be presented to the local authority or any of its committees, local boards or community boards.
+Petitions may be presented to the local authority or any of its committees, local boards or community boards, as long as the subject matter falls within the terms of reference of the intended meeting.

 Petitions must contain at least 20 signatures and consist of fewer than 150 words (not including signatories).
-They must be received by the chief executive at least 5 working days before the date of the meeting at which they will be presented.
+They must be received by the chief executive at least five (5) working days before the date of the meeting at which they will be presented.